Flying & Fighting in the A-3 Skywarrior

 EA-3B Cockpit from Pos 4

-That being said, for me, the hardest system to get to work right was the massive data recorder, using what was for the 1970s, state-of-art wide magnetic tapes to record any data of high interest we were collecting.
+That being said, for me, the hardest system to get to work right was the massive data recorder, which used what was, for the 1970s, state-of-the-art wide magnetic tapes to record any high-interest data we were collecting.
 The tapes were heavy and huge, and the recorder was a bitch to operate.
-You’d thought you’d recorded a real signal of interest only find out when it got back for analysis that it didn’t collect squat.”
+You’d thought you’d recorded a real signal of interest, only to find out when it got back for analysis that it didn’t collect squat.”

 USS_Constellation_(CVA-64)_flight_deck_1967